asreview/asreview/CONTRIBUTING.md

 ## Discussions
 Got any questions for the ASReview community?
-Or perhaps you know the answer to a question asked? 💡 Don't hesitate to post on our [discussion board](https://github.com/asreview/asreview/discussions).
+Or perhaps you know the answer to a question asked? 💡 Don't hesitate to post on the [discussion board](https://github.com/asreview/asreview/discussions).

 ## First timer?
 Do you have little experience with contributing to open-source project and working with GitHub? :octocat: No worries!
 There are some amazing tutorials out there: